PScherling/Windows-OS-Annual-Media-Refresh/README.md

 - **Windows 10/11 (Pro, Business, Enterprise LTSC)** (primary target)
 - **Windows Server 2022/2025**
-- Windows 10/11 Home, Pro & Business etc. (supported but not the primary design target)
+- Windows 10/11 Home, Pro & Business etc. (supported but not fully tested)

 by injecting the latest cumulative updates into the base installation media in a **safe, repeatable, auditable, and logged** way.